madskjeldgaard/tidal4live/readme.md

 * Timing isn't super precise (but neither is tidal-midi's)

 ### Known issues
+tidal4live is in the experimental stage and as such is full of weird issues.
+Here are some of them:

 * Timing can be wonky (the m4l devices are actually rigged for time stamps but not using them yet)